Skip to main content

 There are two steps to determining student placement:

 On the application form, you will rank a list of six geographic WWAMI regions in order of preference.
-Based on regional capacity and your preferences the RUOP office will assign you to one of the six WWAMI regions.
+Based on regional capacity and your preferences, the RUOP office will assign you to one of the six WWAMI regions.

 After you have been assigned to a region, your application will be forwarded to the appropriate Placement Coordinator for that region.
-Your Placement Coordinators will review your application and consider your interests.
+The Placement Coordinator will review your application and consider your interests.
 Coordinators will then determine appropriate placement based on their preceptor availability for their region.
 Preferences and priorities such as being matched with a preceptor of a particular identity or working with a specific population are given particular consideration, though there may not be placement options that match your desired experience.

-Who are the RUOP placement coordinators?
+Who are the RUOP Placement Coordinators?

 These are our regional partners who help with coordinating your placement in one of the six WWAMI regions (Eastern and Western WA, WY, AK, MT, ID).
 Your Placement Coordinator will inform you of your placement and discuss transportation and housing issues with you.